 When it comes to preparing for the date itself, hygiene should be your top priority.
 With your brain only taking 1/10th of a second to form a first impression, it’s vital you fixate on your physical appearance.

 Let’s start with your smile.
 48% of people find someone’s smile to be one of their most memorable features.
 That’s almost half of the population!
-That said, before you leave for your date, make sure those teeth are brushed and properly flossed to avoid bad breath.
+That said, before you leave for your date, make sure those teeth are brushed with peroxide gel teeth whitening and properly flossed to avoid bad breath.
 Once you’ve taken care of your teeth, you’ll be confident that your breath is minty fresh, and she won’t feel like she’s kissing Aunt Sally’s dog.
 Don’t forget to also bring gum or tic-tacs, especially if you’re drinking wine.

 Next comes grooming.
 You’ll want to maintain your look by having your hair and beard well-kempt.
 In doing so, you will feel and appear more confident on your date.
 When grooming your beard, always make sure to apply an adequate amount of shaving cream to avoid razor burns, ingrown hair, and irritated skin.
 Once the process is complete, apply an aftershave product to reduce skin irritation and provide you with a clean, fresh facial scent.
 To learn more about other tips for shaving your beard click here.